 TABS.
 NEVER set a tab stop for a new paragraph indent (which I've found is impossible to adjust globally during the typesetting process*).
 Instead, you MUST set paragraph indents as a first-line indent in the Format menu.
 You can set this to .5 for starters and globally change this setting at any time to be more or less, depending on how the book is to be designed for print or eBook publication.
 (Every time you hit ENTER, you'll get the automatic first-line paragraph indent you've set.)

 RIGHT-LEFT INDENTS.
-In both the Kindle and Nook eBook, you can have an eBook designed with indented text paragraphs and right-left indents with flush left alignment (for sidebars, for example), but I've learned that the Kindle just ignore the indent on the right side whenever the R-L formatting style is selected.
+In both the Kindle and Nook eBooks, you can have an eBook designed with indented text paragraphs and right-left indents with flush left alignment (for sidebars, for example), but I've learned that the Kindle just ignores the indent on the right side whenever the R-L formatting style is selected.

 If you're going to publish a Smashwords edition, you have to pick either indented or block paragraphs.
 In both print and eBook manuscripts, if you want certain text content to be set off with a right-left indent, it would be better to just make a "book designer's note" in the text and let that person determine the degree of indent, because you may choose the standard .5 indent when your POD or eBook designer may think a wider or shorter indent would look better.
 You might include a note like this: